-In simplest terms, a TCR is a cash storage unit that acts as an automatic drawer for tellers, helping them to perform some of the most common banking transactions as efficiently as possible.
-TCRs count and store deposited cash from one customer/member and dispense cash when a withdrawal is made (i.e., they “recycle” the cash).
+In simplest terms, a Teller Cash Recycler is a cash storage unit that acts as an automatic drawer for tellers.
+TCRs help them to perform some of the most common banking transactions as efficiently as possible.
+TCRs count and store deposited cash from one customer/member and dispense cash when a withdrawal is made.

-For deposits, the TCR checks the validity of bills, sorts the currency by denomination (putting them into different cassettes), separates worn bills, and tracks the amount of money added.
-When a withdrawal is made, the teller initiates a requested amount (and denominations) and the TCR dispenses the exact amount of cash.
+For deposits, the TCR checks the validity of bills and sorts the currency by denomination (putting them into different cassettes).
+The TCR then separates worn bills, and tracks the amount of money added.
+When a withdrawal is made, the teller initiates a requested amount and the TCR dispenses the exact amount of cash.
+Pretty cool, huh?

 TCRs also have the ability to make “vault” transfers between TCR units.
 This allows tellers that run out of cash to quickly get the dollars they need from neighboring machines without needing to withdraw money directly from the vault.